 An absorbing pastime like whittling in a peaceful woodland setting offers exactly that.

-The author, Richard Irvine, extols the virtues of exploring woodland, getting to know the trees in your local area and learning about their characteristics and suitability for whittling.
+In Forest Craft the author, Richard Irvine, extols the virtues of exploring woodland.
+Getting to know the trees in your local area and learning about their characteristics and suitability for whittling.

-He provides a thorough guide to the basic tools and equipment that are required, the timber he recommends and would advise against for beginners, and the techniques that will be used in the projects.
+He provides a guide to the basic tools and equipment that are required, the timber he recommends for beginners and that which he would advise against.
+He covers the techniques that will be used in all the projects.

 Following this are 20 projects, with simple step-by-step instructions accompanied by photographs and useful tips.